 We’ve all seen the horrifying wedding ceremony photos floating around on the internet… Guests standing to get a better angle while holding their cameras + cell phones, guests standing in front of the professional photographer, and even guests stepping out into the aisle as the bride walks to her groom.

 For me, this all comes down to one thing, and that’s being present.
 As a wedding guest, you’re invited to witness the marriage and celebrate alongside the newlyweds for a reason.
-They’ve usually hired a professional photographer, so you don’t have to worry about taking out your cell phone (camcorder or digital camera) at the ceremony.
+They’ve usually hired a professional photographer and videographer, so you don’t have to worry about taking out your cell phone (camcorder or digital camera) at the ceremony.
 There will be plenty of time, I promise, for photos later at the reception!

 Being present at the ceremony means keeping your phone (and other digital devices) tucked away – and maybe even off – so that you can truly enjoy the moment… Remember the ceremony exactly as it happened and commit it to your mental memory.
 Experience the very wedding you’re attending.
 And always consider that you’ll have the professional photographs to look back on after the wedding day!
 I know these couples very well, and it’s true that they absolutely LOVE to share their photos after their wedding days!